 It really depends on your budget, generally, the closer you move to the city, the more expensive it gets.
 I live about 15kms from the CBD and rent in a fairly small 3 bedroom apartment is $720 a week, unfurnished, not including bills.
 If you go to somewhere like Auburn (not the nicest of places but theres worse) around $450-500 a week for a 2 bedroom apartment.
 CBD, you're probably looking at around $600 or so a week for a furnished small 2 bedroom.
-However, most places are looking for a 12 month lease. over 5 years ago
+However, most places are looking for a 12 month lease. about 6 years ago

 You could also consider the option of long term stays in a hostel/guest house like http://www.alfredpark.com.au/ which is near the City and offers Twin rooms or 4 bed rooms with own bathrooms.
 I'm sure you could cut a deal on the rates for stays of several months.